Half Dress and Walking Dress, June 1806

 La Belle Assemblée, June 1806.

 Madame Lanchester, who designed these dresses, was a famous modiste of the period.
-Many of her designs are represented among the prints on this website, including Walking and Riding Dresses of August 1800, and Opera Dress of March 1809.
+Many of her designs are represented among the prints on this website, in this magazine as well as Ackermann’s Repository of Arts and Fashions of London and Paris.

 This print is described in the magazine as follows: